/ tool-comparisons / Kamal vs Cloudflare Pages for Solo Developers

 Kamal is a command-line tool that deploys Docker containers to servers with zero downtime.
 Created by DHH and the Rails team, it's used in production at Basecamp and HEY.
 You define your deployment in a deploy.yml file, listing server addresses, Docker configuration, health checks, and accessories like databases.

-Run kamal deploy and the tool builds your Docker image, pushes it to a registry, SSHs into each server, pulls the new image, starts the container, waits for health checks, switches traffic via Traefik, and removes the old container.
+Run kamal deploy and the tool builds your Docker image, pushes it to a registry, SSHs into each server, pulls the new image, starts the container, waits for health checks, switches traffic via the built-in reverse proxy, and removes the old container.
 All without downtime.
 All from one terminal command.
+Note that Kamal 2 replaced the Traefik proxy used in version 1 with its own purpose-built kamal-proxy, which is what handles the traffic cutover today.

 Kamal is language-agnostic.
 Anything that runs in Docker works with Kamal: Rails, Django, Express, Go, Rust, Laravel.
 It deploys accessories (PostgreSQL, Redis, Elasticsearch) alongside your main application.
 The entire configuration lives in your repository, version-controlled and reviewable.